Skip to main content

 Sustainable Responsibility

-We believe that the notion of hospitality is inseparable from the notion of responsibility.
+At Fairmont Hotel Vancouver, we believe that the notion of hospitality is inseparable from the notion of responsibility.
 We recognize that welcoming hundreds of guests every day creates a significant impact on the planet.
 We fully embrace our responsibility and are driving strategic change to mitigate the negative effects associated with our operations.
 We believe it is our privilege to enhance genuine experiences and promote a rich cultural exchange within our communities by ensuring long-term stewardship of our planet.